-In this chapter, we present work related to other query languages for source code, aspect oriented programming, some code searching methods, and other JavaScript parsers.
+In this chapter, we present work related to other query languages for source code, aspect-oriented programming, some code querying methods, and other JavaScript parsers.
 This all relates to the work described in this thesis.

-Aspect Oriented Programming
+Aspect-Oriented Programming

-Aspect oriented programming, is a programming paradigm that allows for increased modularity by allowing for a high degree of separation of concerns, specifically focusing on cross-cutting concerns.
-Cross-cutting concerns are concerns that are present across classes and across separations within the program.
+Aspect-oriented programming is a programming paradigm that allows for increased modularity by allowing for a high degree of separation of concerns, specifically focusing on cross-cutting concerns.